 This post contains affiliate links.
 If you use these links to buy something, we may earn a commission.
 Please see our disclosure policy for full details.
 Thanks.

-Sometimes you will hear this method of bread making described or called fermenting.
+Sometimes you will hear this method of bread-making described as fermenting.
 You allow the yeast to work for a long period of time much like making a fine sparkling wine… well not quite that long, but you see where I’m going.
 Mark Bittman recently published his newest book all about No-Knead bread using the fermenting method.

 What Exactly Is Focaccia Bread?